-Of course, the best burgers start out with the right meat.
+The best burgers start out with the right meat.
 You want to use good quality ground meat, but don't just go for the package at the grocery store marked ground beef.
 Look for ground chuck with between 15 and 20 percent fat content.

+Once you have the meat, it's time to fire up the grill.
 Regardless of whether you're using a gas grill or charcoal grill, make sure the grate is clean and well oiled.
 You don't want your burgers to stick when you flip them over (and flip them one time only).

 MEDIUM-RARE: 125 to 130 degrees, 2 to 3 minutes per side